+That said, phone interviews come with their own special challenges.
+For one thing, a phone interview is likely the first time you’ll speak with a representative from the employer.
 For example, unlike emailing back and forth, a phone interview offers no chance to re-read and re-formulate your thoughts.
 As the old commercial goes, you never have a second chance to make a first impression.
 Another issue with phone interviews is that you can’t rely on body language.
 (Unless, of course, your phone interview is actually a video interview.
-Tips on that situation, here.)

 The best approach is to come to the conversation prepared to answer any and all questions the hiring manager might ask.
 Review the questions and answers below, and you’ll have a head start.

 Phone Interview Questions About Your Background

 - Work history questions: name of company, job title and job description, dates of employment. - Best Answers

 - What were your starting and final levels of compensation? - Best Answers

 - What were your responsibilities? - Best Answers

 - What major challenges and problems did you face?
 How did you handle them? - Best Answers

 - Why are you leaving your job? - Best Answers

 - What are your salary expectations? - Best Answers